yusuzech/r-web-scraping-cheat-sheet/README.md

 \*\*note:

 Content maybe parsed incorrectly sometimes.
-For those situations, you can parse the content to text or raw and use other libraries or functions to parsed it correctly.
+For those situations, you can parse the content to text or raw and use other libraries or functions to parse it correctly.

 Search for specific string: